 You might not know that most self-growth from therapy happens outside of the office.
 Good progress occurs when you apply what you have learned outside that setting in your daily life.

-So, this means you have the potential to enact real change in the way you think, behave, and cope daily.
+So, this means you have new skills and the potential to enact real change in the way you think, behave, and cope daily.
 All you need is to put in the work.

 Once you start therapy, you have to go forever